Bridging Visual and Wireless Sensing via a Unified Radiation Field for 3D Radio Map Construction: Discussion

-This paper introduces URF-GS, a unified and generalizable framework for 3D radio map construction by leveraging 3D-GS and physics-informed inverse rendering.
+This paper introduced URF-GS, a unified and generalizable framework for 3D radio map construction by leveraging 3D-GS and physics-informed inverse rendering.
 URF-GS achieves an accurate and physically consistent reconstruction of scene geometry, material properties, and radio signal propagation by jointly modeling optical and radio-frequency radiation fields through a unified Gaussian representation.
-Moreover, URF-GS extends the propagation principles of light to the wireless domain, enabling efficient simulation and prediction of electromagnetic wave behavior under arbitrary Tx-Rx configurations.
-Extensive experiments demonstrate that URF-GS consistently outperforms state-of-the-art 3D radio map construction methods in both accuracy and generalization ability.
-Furthermore, the versatility of URF‑GS, demonstrated in scenarios such as Wi‑Fi AP deployment and robot path planning, paves the way for next‑generation wireless networks.
+Extensive experiments demonstrated that URF-GS consistently outperforms state-of-the-art methods in both accuracy and generalization ability, and its versatility in tasks like Wi‑Fi AP deployment and robot path planning underscores its practical value for next‑generation wireless networks.

-While URF-GS demonstrates strong performance and broad applicability in static and well-defined environments, several open challenges remain before it can be fully deployed in dynamic and diverse real-world scenarios.
-To further advance the full potential of URF-GS, it is important to consider the following directions.

-\begin{itemize} \item \textbf{Dynamic Scenes.} URF-GS assumes static scenes and does not account for moving objects and humans.
-Recently, a growing number of work extends 3D-GS to dynamic settings.
-For instance, 4D-GS~\cite{wu20244d} enables real-time rendering of dynamic scenes.
-Successfully handling the dynamic scenes would significantly broaden the applicability of URF-GS to more realistic and complex wireless environments. \item \textbf{Generalization Capability.} Transferring the URF-GS framework across different scenes remains challenging.
-A few promising directions include pretraining on large, complex, multi-scene datasets to improve the robustness, reliability and generalization capability of the URF-GS model, adopting continual learning to adapt to environmental changes, and leveraging transfer learning to maximize the utility of the pre-trained framework across diverse settings. \end{itemize}